BittuKumar726/todo-app/README.md

 - Git used to track changes in the code.

-## Testing

-- Unit tests written for critical parts of the application, such as API endpoints and data validation.

 ## Security

 - Basic security measures implemented to protect the application from common vulnerabilities.